Kingxukai/linux/Documentation/hid/hid-transport.rst

       void (*stop) (struct hid_device *hdev)

    Called from HID device drivers once they are done with a device.
-Transport drivers can free any buffers and deinitialize the device.
+Transport drivers can free any buffers and deinitialize the woke device.
 But note that ->start() might be called again if another HID device driver is loaded on the device.